-Deferred Prosecution is a non-judicial program designed for low-risk first time offenders who have been arrested for Class A or B misdemeanors.
-Individuals who participate in the program are typically required to comply with certain requirements, such as counseling, community service and restitution.
-This is also known as deferred disposition or deferred adjudication.
+Deferred Prosecution is a non-judicial program designed for low-risk first-time offenders who have been arrested for Class A or B misdemeanors.
+Individuals who participate in the program are typically required to comply with certain requirements, such as counseling, community service, and restitution.
+This is also known as a deferred disposition or deferred adjudication.

 Individuals who have been convicted of two or more juvenile DWI offenses are not eligible for deferred disposition or deferred adjudication.

 These programs are only available in certain counties in Texas, and eligibility also varies from county to county.

 Youthful Drinking and Driving Prevention Program (YDDPP) – This Youth 180 program is for young people between the ages of 15 and 25.
 It is designed to discourage underage drinking, drug use and driving under the influence of alcohol and/or other drugs.
 The program is located at:

 Dallas County Juvenile Diversion Program – This program was created for at-risk youth who are not currently in the Dallas County Juvenile Justice System between the ages of 9 and 16.
 The program seeks to change the behavior of youth who are experiencing behavioral problems, such as alcohol and drug use, truancy, stealing and violence.
 The program is located at: